Not just instructors.

 True thought leaders.

 Western International University® (West) professors are highly educated, highly experienced, and highly respected — by both students and peers.
-Adjunct professors will help augment learning, administer testing and provide personal feedback between lectures.
-By bringing lead and practitioner faculty together in our courses, students receive the dual benefit of academic knowledge and professional industry experience.
+West professors include both traditional academics and industry professionals.
+This ensures that West students receive the dual benefit of academic knowledge and practical application throughout their educational experience.

 Lisa Klein Pearo, DBACore Faculty & Program Chair, BusinessDr.
 Klein Pearo earned her Doctorate in Business Administration in Marketing and her Master in Business Administration in General Management from Harvard Business School and holds a Bachelor of Arts in Economics from Yale University.
 She has done research and consulting in the areas of hospitality marketing, online marketing, and market research on consumer behavior in interactive environments and taught extensively in undergraduate, MBA, and Executive Education programs.

 Jennifer E. Lee, PhDCore Faculty & Program Chair, Behavioral ScienceDr.
 Lee earned her PhD in Psychology from the University of Toledo, specializing in psychobiology and learning, and completed her undergraduate work at the University of Redlands in California.
 Her teaching practice includes course and curriculum writing in Behavioral Science, Psychology and Organizational Behavior, and she has expertise in a variety of online learning technologies.
 Dr. Lee has a breadth of research experience, including student sensitivity to reinforcement schedules, learning in single celled organisms, secondary reward value, prepulse inhibition, and hearing across species.